ching-hau/nodebook/README.md

 - Type the title as the project name and press enter to confirm
 - Set pure text in different size to customize your code
-- Choose Coding to type code in the coding block(grey background) **Run Code**
+- Choose Coding to type code in the coding block(grey background)

+**Run Code**
 ![](https://imgur.com/B38TALj.gif)
+- Same project would share the same space for variables
+- Empty output will return nothing after excution
+- Modifing the order of coding block will cancel original coding results

 **Synchronizaion and Dark Mode**
 ![](https://imgur.com/MeLt7XY.gif)
 - One project should have only one status even in different window locations
 - Review/Edit note in different style, normal or dark mode

 **Others**
 - Integral functions to manage files, such as save as, save, delete, recover